She fulfilled the omen, 'unlucky the ship that refuses to leave the ways.'

 The Gazette, 9 June 1926

-The loss of Bayeskimo the previous year testified to the tremendous power of ice pressure on even a reinforced steel hull and Bayrupert's construction exceeded even that of Nascopie in strength, but course her specifications and design were already finalised well before Bayeskimo was sunk.
+The loss of Bayeskimo the previous year testified to the tremendous power of ice pressure on even a reinforced steel hull and Bayrupert's construction exceeded even that of Nascopie in strength, but course her specifications and design were already finalised well before Bayeskimo sank.

 Whereas it had been the practice, during sealing voyages, to reinforce Nascopie's forepeak with one-foot square wooden "ice beams," in the new ship this feature was made permanent in the form of the stringers being carried solid across the forepeak, to resist ice pressure, while more traditional pitch pine beams were fitted in three tiers in no. 1 hold, and in two tiers in no. 2 and 3 holds in same vertical plane as the side stringers.